-Not a specific disease, sick sinus syndrome (SSS) is a group of signs or symptoms that indicate the sinoatrial node (the heart's natural pacemaker) is not functioning properly.
-Some diseases may occur along with it, but are not part of the syndrome; i.e., coronary artery disease, high blood pressure and aortic and mitral valve diseases.
+Sick sinus syndrome (SSS) is not a specific disease, but rather a group of signs or symptoms that indicate the sinoatrial node (the heart's natural pacemaker) is not functioning properly.
+Some diseases such as coronary artery disease, high blood pressure and aortic and mitral valve diseases may occur along with it, but are not part of the syndrome.

 Usually, SSS is asymptomatic (it has no symptoms).
 Some patients with SSS may have normal or low blood pressure, rapid or slow heartbeats, or a heartbeat that alternates between too fast and too slow.
-Symptoms that do occur often are similar to those of other diseases, such as heart failure, such as:
+Symptoms that do occur often are similar to those of other diseases, such as heart failure.
+Those symptoms include:

 - Angina (chest pain)

 - Fainting or near-fainting

 - Dizziness or lightheadedness

 - Abnormal heart rhythms